Mohammad-SU/Rich-React-Notes/README.md

 - Sort notes button - by date created, modified, and title
 - Fix CSS and add some more animations

-*Favicon image edited from an [Icon](https://freeicons.io/notes-and-tasks-flat-icon/note-icon-24975) published by [Muhammad Haq](https://freeicons.io/profile/823 "Publisher's profile") at www.freeicons.io.*
+*Favicon image edited from an icon published by Muhammad Haq at www.freeicons.io.*